Dear Friends of the Atheneum:

 We have learned so much about the importance and reach of virtual programs.
 Our virtual programs are now attended by three to four times the number of people than when they were delivered face to face.
 We now provide programming that is accessible across the country and the globe.
 We will not let this go when things return to normal.

 We also learned that when we closed our physical doors, we needed to find new ways to reach all parts and members of the Nantucket community.
 If they could not come to us, we must find ways to go to them.
 We have a deepened appreciation of how much we all depend on each other.
 Expanding partnerships with other island organizations, strengthening our relationships in the community, and reenergizing our community outreach and needs assessment will be important priorities moving forward.

 NEW AND DEPARTING TRUSTEES

-We are delighted to welcome our new class of trustees – Tracy Flannery, Sam Flax, Clement Durkes, Marcia Welch, and Barbara Fife.
-We know that each will make a difference moving forward.
+We are delighted to welcome our new class of trustees – Bianca Bosker, William Cohan, Duncan Macallister and Bonnie Sacerdote.
+We know that each of these outstanding individuals will make a difference moving forward.

 In closing, let me first acknowledge and thank our extraordinary and talented board of trustees for their dedication, wise counsel, commitment to the Atheneum and generosity of time and resources.
 2020 was a pivotal year for the Atheneum and the leadership and strength of our board of trustees made all the difference.

 Second, my deepest thanks to our dedicated, hardworking, talented staff for all they have accomplished in this difficult year.
 And a special acknowledgement to our Executive Director, Ann Scott, who has been amazing during this crisis.
 Her efforts to keep the Atheneum running during the pandemic were simply outstanding.
 She was exactly the leader we needed during the pandemic; she is exactly the leader we need moving forward.